temporalio/documentation/docs-src/cloud/users-update-permissions.md

 <!-- How to update Namespace-level permissions for a Namespace in Temporal Cloud using Web UI -->

-### How to update Namespace-level permissions for a Namespace using Web UI
+### How to update a user's Namespace-level permissions across multiple Namespaces using the Web UI

 1. In Temporal Web UI, select **Namespaces** in the left portion of the window.
 1. On the **Namespaces** page, select the Namespace.